 The soft edged spot of light is from the DayLED 1000 on the left.
 Both lamps have a standard 16mm socket to attach to lighting stands or rigs.
 They will fit on all lighting stands with a universal 16mm spigot including those from Bowens, Elinchrom, Calumet, Manfrotto, Lastolite, Arri, Matthews and Lowel.

 This shot shows the layout of the rear of the DayLED 1000 lamp.
+As of August 2015 the lamp housings have been further improved but the layout remains the same.
 The lens has been set to partial flood mode showing a fine gradient from the lit to unlit area on my studio wall.
 The colour rendering index of the LED spotlights is superb.
 This latest generation of LEDs completely redefines the quality of light available from such devices.

 There are three buttons on the digital control box.
 DMX/ Manual control switch, plus Power increase and power decrease buttons.
 This lamp is set at 12% and the colour temperature remains constant throughout the full range of dimming.